 No, please create multiple, smaller topics.
-Each topic can be voted on, picked up and resolved.
-Having multiple things stacked in a single forum topic, makes resolving, discussing and voting on them hard.
-There is no limitation on how many things one can suggest this month.
+There is no limitation on how many forums topics one can create for WTH.
+Each topic can be voted on, picked up, and resolved.
+Having multiple things stacked in a single forum topic makes resolving, discussing, and voting on them hard.

 “Is everything reported going to be fixed/addressed?”

 There is no guarantee that will happen.
-The goal is to lower the barrier to reporting things for one month.
-Home Assistant still relies on contributors to address or improve the project.
-However, we do think collecting feedback this way can tremendously help with the upcoming Hacktoberfest.
+The goal is to lower the barrier to report things for one month.
+Home Assistant mostly relies on contributors to address or improve the project.
+However, we think collecting feedback this way can tremendously help during Hacktoberfest.

-“I really want this new integration to be implemented, so I can use my devices.
+“I really want this new integration or add-on to be implemented, so I can use my devices.
 Is this the right place for it?”

-No, this event is not for requesting new device or services integrations.
+No, this event is not for requesting new add-ons or device/services integrations.
 Please use the “Feature Requests” forum category instead.

 “I’ve found a bug and am comfortable with GitHub.
 Where should I report my issue now?”

-If you are comfortable with using GitHub, please, by all means, file an issue report on GitHub.
+If you are comfortable with using GitHub, please, by all means, file an issue report on GitHub instead.